adam-cowley/twitch-project/docs/04-authentication.md

 export class JwtAuthGuard extends AuthGuard('jwt') {}
 ```

-Then add it as a provider for the `AuthModule`
+Then add it as a provider for the `AuthModule`:

 ```ts
 // auth.module.ts